-It is anticipated that the future value of Pension Fund investments may be exposed to increased market volatility as a result of COVID-19 and this may impact on the value of the fund in the short to medium term; however it is not possible to reliably estimate the financial impact of this on the position and performance of the fund in future periods.
-The Worcestershire Pension Fund Accounts provide more specific detail regarding the impact of COVID-19 in the accompanying disclosure notes concerning Funding Arrangements and Accounting Assumptions and the Chief Financial Officer's foreword.
+It is anticipated that the future value of Pension Fund investments may be exposed to increased market volatility because of Covid-19 and this may impact on the value of the fund in the short to medium term; however, it is not possible to reliably estimate the financial impact of this on the position and performance of the fund in future periods.

+The Worcestershire Pension Fund Accounts provide more specific detail regarding the impact of Covid-19 in the accompanying disclosure notes concerning Funding Arrangements and Accounting Assumptions and the Chief Financial Officer's foreword.